huuminhn/Amazon_Purchase_Prediction/README.md

 - New user conversion: Personalized calls-of-action through email/target marketing to convert leads to new customers with digital engagement.
 - Current customer management:

-Adding CLV to current customers.
-Use Predictions for early warning for supply chain management.
-If 'expected' variables provided are from a model, reevaluate.